Tetr4/Tetr4.github.io/_posts/2024-10-12-custom-llms.md

 **Note:** This is extremely simplified but helps to understand embeddings and finetuning.
 </div>

 The knowledge contained in LLMs is stored in the form of mathematical "feature vectors".
-Each value of a vector describes a **semantic meaning** (feature) of a word (token), e.g., whether the word is more male or female.
+Each value of a vector describes a **semantic meaning** (feature) of a word (token), e.g. whether the word is more male or female.

 If you plot these feature vectors in a multidimensional **vector space**, related words would be close to each other.